aramisgithub/questpresentation/document.md

 - Odysseus nearly makes it home, but his crew opens a bag that had been given to Odysseus by Aeolus, god of the winds.
 When the bag is opened, it releases a wind that blows them far away from Ithaca.

-## Comparison

-- Mulan

-    - The Approach is much more subdued in Mulan, and feels "set" and "official"

-- Odyssey

-    - Approach in the Odyssey more spontaneous, integrating surprise

-    - It is more dangerous, setting the tone for the Supreme Ordeal

 # Supreme ordeal